You Rock

 Ethan and his colleagues have been conducting research on self-distancing conversation and comparing it to self-immersion conversations.
 In self-immersion conversations, the words “I” and “me” are frequently used.
 Self-distancing, on the other hand, involves imagining oneself having a quiet conversation with a third party who calls you by your first name.

-As you read the rest of the article you’ll see how self-distancing conversations look a lot more like those conversations with friends I referenced earlier.
-Getting away from all of the “I” and “me” and fairly judging the situation quietly and calmly as if it was happening to someone else can put it into a perspective that we sometimes lose when we are thinking of ourselves, especially those of us who struggle with self-blame.
-Of course, then that self-blame turns to rumination which feeds into depression, and round and round we go.
+As you read the rest of the article, you’ll see how self-distancing conversations look much more like those with friends I referenced earlier.
+Getting away from all of the “I” and “me” and fairly judging the situation quietly and calmly as if it were happening to someone else can put it into a perspective that we sometimes lose when thinking of ourselves, especially those of us who struggle with self-blame.
+Of course, then that self-blame turns to rumination, which feeds into depression, and round and round we go.

-There is a better way, and the examples given can help if we are willing to practice them.
-Especially the idea of reminding ourselves that we’ve already been through tougher, and more stressful situations and come out the other side.
+There is a better way, and the examples can help if we are willing to practice them.
+I especially like the idea of reminding ourselves that we’ve already been through tougher and more stressful situations and come out the other side.

 That’s a powerful reminder for survivors.
 We have been through worse and come out the other side.